-- O. What is Paint? - Q. What is the use of Line / Rectangle shape? - O. What is the use of Brushes / Fill with Color tool? - Q. How can the width of the Brush be changed? - Q. Under which category is the Paint program listed? - Q. Name the groups present on Paint window. - Q. What does the Colors / Shapes / Tools group contain?
+- O. What is Paint? - Q. What is the use of Line / Rectangle shape? - Q. What is the use of Brushes / Fill with Color tool? - Q. How can the width of the Brush be changed? - Q. Under which category is the Paint program listed? - Q. Name the groups present on Paint window. - Q. What does the Colors / Shapes / Tools group contain?

-After explaining the chapter, let the students do the course book exercises given on Page 62 and 63 of the main course book as One Touch Learn and Let's Do It.
-After solving the course book exercises, tell the students to solve Crack the Code activity given on Page 63 of the main course book.
+After explaining the chapter, let the students do the course book exercises given on pages 59 and 60 of the main course book as One Touch Learn and Let's Do It.
+After solving the course book exercises, tell the students to solve Crack the Code activity given on pages 60 and 61 of the main course book.
 Help the students to solve these questions.

-In Creative Assignment, activities like Fun in Lab given on Page 64 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+In Creative Assignment, activities like Hands-On and Fun in Lab given on pages 61 and 62 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.